charlourdes/spending-analyser/README.md

 4. ### Add your OpenAI key
-You will have to create a `.streamlit/secrets.toml` file in you project and add your OpenAI key.
+You will have to create a `.streamlit/secrets.toml` file in your project and add your OpenAI key.

 Use this line below and add your key.